DanielePalaia/gpss-socket/README.md

    2019/12/02 14:38:46 Listening connections to:8080
 ```

-5. In order to test the software, run the client binary as well which will send 10 rows like this in the socket (it will create a tcp connection with the server):</br>
+5. In order to test the software, run the client binary as well which will connect to the server and send 10 rows like this in the socket (it will create a tcp connection with the server):</br>

    **1;Renaldo;Bulmer;rbulmer0@nymag.com;Male**</br>